abbr/ShowPreper/docs/index.md

 npm install
 npm run dist
 ```
 Then deploy `/dist` folder to a web server such as Nginx.
-ShowPreper runs fully on client-side so there is minimum server requirements other than serving static files.
+ShowPreper runs fully on client-side so there is no minimum server requirements other than serving static files.

 # Acknowledgements
 ShowPreper is built on many FOSS components.
 Special thanks go to